Westcon-Comstor launches updated partner portal

 Global technology distributor Westcon-Comstor has officially launched its new PartnerCentral multivendor market place that allows its partners to configure, quote and order software, hardware and services.

-PartnerView combines Westcon-Comstor's existing PartnerView procurement portal, and its BlueSky cloud services platform.
+PartnerCentral combines Westcon-Comstor's existing PartnerView procurement portal, and its BlueSky cloud services platform.

-Westcon-Comstor partners have already had access to PartnerView for some time, a company spokesperson told CRN Australia.
+Westcon-Comstor partners have already had access to PartnerCentral for some time, a company spokesperson told CRN Australia.

 It was piloted in New Zealand, an early adopter country, along with South Africa and the United Kingdom with 18 partners.